gpaumier/gp2/src/pages/play.rst

 .. figure:: /images/reading_0269.jpg

 It's no exaggeration to say that learning is probably my favorite thing to do.
-I spend a lot of my free time learning about All The Things and trying to keep my brain stimulated.
+I spend a lot of my free time learning about All The Things and trying to keep my little gray cells stimulated.

 Books, books, books
 -------------------